HenrikBengtsson/parallelly/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking dependencies in R code ...
+NOTE
     ```
-    Package required but not available: ‘Rdpack’

-    Package suggested but not available for checking: ‘pkgdown’

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+    Namespaces in Imports field not imported from:
+      ‘future’ ‘magrittr’ ‘purrr’ ‘rlang’ ‘utils’
+      All declared Imports should be used.
     ```

 # sims